 - Visit campuses and speak with instructors

-- Apply for admission and financial aid
+- Apply for admission and payment options

 - Complete training and required certifications